Horace Tabor: Marriage to Augusta Pierce Tabor

 Tabor married Augusta Pierce, the daughter of Lucy and William Pierce, on January 31, 1857.
 After their marriage at her family's home in Maine, the couple farmed for two years along Deep Creek in Zeandale, Kansas (known today as Tabor Valley).
 They had a son named Nathaniel Maxcy, who was also known as Maxey.

 Pike's Peak Gold Rush

 In 1859, the Tabors moved west during the Pike's Peak Gold Rush with other "Fifty-Niners" to Denver (in Kansas Territory at the time).
-Tabor, his wife, and son were tranported by an oxen-driven covered wagon.
+Tabor, his wife, and son were transported by an oxen-driven covered wagon.
 After the six-week journey, they arrived in Colorado in April 1859.
 They were among the initial pioneers in what is now the state of Colorado.
 They went to several places looking to mine gold before going to California Gulch in Oro City, near present-day Leadville, in 1860.
 They began placer mining, and operated a small store there, but by 1861 the area was panned out.